-Dissolved solids primarily are introduced into the boiler through make-up water.
+Dissolved solids primarily are introduced into the industrial steam generator through make-up water.
 Yet, some solids are introduced through chemical treatment or, in upset conditions, through condensate.
-Dissolved solids brought into the steam boiler water tend to stay in the boiler water and do not get removed with the steam.
+Dissolved solids brought into the industrial steam boiler water tend to stay in the boiler water and do not get removed with the steam.
 Hence, the level of solids (usually expressed in parts per million [ppm]) in the boiler water increases (concentrates) over time.

 As previously mentioned, blowdown is the process of removing boiler water that has approached a maximum acceptable level of concentration.
 When this happens, the water that is blown down is replaced by make-up water with a much lower TDS level.
 This dilutes the boiler water, lowering the TDS concentration.
 The higher the TDS level in the blowdown water, the lower the amount of water that must be removed in order to dilute the remaining water to any given level.